Georgia Gun Control Laws

 States govern how their residents may purchase, own, and use firearms, including which types of guns and weapons are prohibited.
 Georgia gun control laws are relatively mild, with no waiting period to buy guns (but a 60-day waiting period for a license to carry a handgun).
 As in most other states, Georgia law prohibits convicted felons and mentally ill individuals from owning firearms.

-Learn more about Georgia gun control laws in the following table.
+Learn more about Georgia gun control laws in the following summary table and the in-depth description below.
 See Details on State Gun Control Laws for more general information.

 |Code Section||16-11-121, et seq.|